Mermade/widdershins/README.md

 Widdershins supports the `x-code-samples` [vendor-extension](https://github.com/Rebilly/ReDoc/blob/master/docs/redoc-vendor-extensions.md#operation-object-vendor-extensions) to completely customise your documentation.
 Alternatively, you can edit the default code-samples in the `templates` sub-directory, or override them using the `user_templates` option to specify a directory containing your templates.

+Widdershins supports the use of multiple language tabs with the same language (i.e. plain Javascript and Node.Js).
+To use this support you must be using Slate (or one of its ports compatible with) version 1.5.0 or higher.
+[Shins](https://github.com/mermade/shins) versions track Slate version numbers.

 ### To install

 * Clone the git repository, or